City-Bureau/city-scrapers/docs/contribute-a-spider.md

 >       assert False
 E       assert False

-tests/test_cha.py:8: AssertionError
+tests/test_chi_housing.py:8: AssertionError
 -------------------------------------- Captured stdout call --------------------------------------
 Please write some tests for this spider or at least disable this one.
 ============================== 1 failed, 58 passed in 0.95 seconds ==============================
 ```

 That's OK.

-Once you have passing tests, you can make a pull request.
+## To Build a spider:

-## Write parse methods in the spider
+## A. Write parse methods in the spider

+*If you run into any troubles, feel free to reach out on [slack](https://citybureau.slack.com/) or open a pull request so others can take a look at your code.
+Pull requests don't need to contain perfect code.
+See [CONTRIBUTING.md](https://github.com/City-Bureau/documenters-aggregator/blob/master/CONTRIBUTING.md).*

-Open `documenters_aggregator/spiders/cha.py` to work on your spider.
-A simple structure has been
-created for you to use.
-Let's look at the basics and discuss advanced uses later.
+Open `documenters_aggregator/spiders/chi_housing.py` to work on your spider.
+A simple structure has been created for you to use.
+Let's look at the basics.

 The spider should look something like this: